 Printable cycle routes around Amsterdam – not standard tourist routes, but cross-sections of the urban region.

 Listed by length, shortest and easiest routes first.
-There are no GPS files, because as yet there is no platform to upload combined route and description.
+There are no GPS files, because there is no platform to upload combined route and description.
 The description matters: unlike most cycle routes, these have a political, social, and urban perspective.
 All the regional routes have rural sections, but especially routes 4, 8, 9, and 10.
 For urban planning and urban design, try routes 5 and 8, and for dikes and historical land reclamation, routes 2, 8, and 9.

 Amsterdam Cycle Route 6: western cross-section of the city